Sigismund Báthory: Holy League

 György Borbély, Ban of Karánsebes, captured Lippa (now Lipova in Romania) and other Ottoman fortresses along the Maros River before the end of August.
 Koca Sinan Pasha broke into Wallachia, forcing Michael the Brave to retreat towards Transylvania.
 Michael confronted the invaders in the Battle of Călugăreni, but he could not prevent them from seizing Târgoviște and Bucharest.
 He withdrew to Stoenești to await the arrival of the Transylvanian and Moldavian troops.

 Since the Ottoman army outnumbered the forces at Sigismund's disposal, he proposed the Székely commoners (who had been reduced to serfdom in the 1560s) to restore their freedom if they joined his campaign against the Ottomans.
 The Székelys accepted his offer, enabling Sigismund to launch a counter-invasion in Wallachia in early October.
 The united forces of Transylvania, Wallachia, and Moldavia defeated the retreating Ottoman army in the Battle of Giurgiu on 25 October.
 Although the victory was not decisive, the battle enabled the two voivodes to maintain their alliance with the Holy League.

 Ignoring the Székely warriors' preeminent role during the war, the Diet of Transylvania refused to restore their freedom on 15 December.
-Sigismund left for Prague to start negotiations with Rudolph II in early January 1596, tasking his wife and Stephen Bocskai with the government.
+Sigismund left for Prague to start negotiations with Rudolf II in early January 1596, tasking his wife and Stephen Bocskai with the government.
 The Székelys tried to secure their freedom, but Bocskai repressed their movement with extraordinary cruelty during the "Bloody Carnival" in early 1596.

-Rudolph II promised Sigismund to send reinforcements and money to continue the war against the Ottomans.
+Rudolf II promised Sigismund to send reinforcements and money to continue the war against the Ottomans.
 Sigismund returned to Transylvania on 4 March.
 He laid siege to Temesvár (now Timișoara in Romania), but he lifted the siege when an Ottoman army of 20,000 strong approached the fortress.
 The Ottoman Sultan Mehmed III invaded Royal Hungary in summer.
 Sigismund joined his forces with the royal army, which was under the command of Maximilian of Habsburg.
 However, the Ottomans routed their united army in the Battle of Mezőkeresztes between 23 and 26 October.

-Sigismund again went to Prague to meet Rudolph II and offered to abdicate in January 1597.
+Sigismund again went to Prague to meet Rudolf II and offered to abdicate in January 1597.
 After he returned to Transylvania, he restored the Roman Catholic bishopric in Gyulafehérvár.
 He sent envoys to Italy to demand the supreme command of a new Christian army, but his delegates at Istanbul started negotiations regarding a reconciliation with the sultan.